dbursztynowski/5g-taskforce/looptest/README.md

 * Restarting Prometheus

-&nbsp;&nbsp;&nbsp;Below steps are to be performed only if you are updating a running instance of kube-prometheus.
+&ensp;&ennbsp;Below steps are to be performed only if you are updating a running instance of kube-prometheus.
 You have to force restarting all pods of the stateful set `prometheus-k8s` with the new specification (the pods are named `prometheus-k8s-<x>`).

   - `apply` the new spec
     ```